 Scroll down to learn about our vineyards.

 The Orofino vineyard was first planted in 1989 making these vines some of the oldest in the valley.
 It still has some original blocks including Cabernet Franc, Pinot Noir, Merlot, Riesling and Muscat.
 Replacement blocks include some Merlot (1999), Pinot Noir (2002 and 2008), and Petit Verdot (2010).
-We are adding 2 acres of Gamay on our new 3 acre property adjacent to the existing vineyard.
+2 acres of Gamay were added on our new 3 acre property adjacent to the existing vineyard.
 Vines are grown in sandy loam with no rocks found for at least 2 feet.
 After that it is all river rock and gravel.
 The bench is prime agricultural land and has a proven track record for growing premium grapes.

 1 acre Merlot (clone 181)